jacobahtan/smb.io/iot/README.md

 ## Prerequisite
 - Install cordova
-- Install XCode or/and Android Studio (depends on your mobile device)
+- Install Xcode or/and Android Studio (depends on your mobile device)

 ## How to use this?
 This is a SAPUI5 app that is wrapped in a Hybrid mobile application through cordova packaging tool.